5/8/2024

 Mark Swanson

 Yeah, thanks, Jim.
 Look, before we open the call to your questions, I have some closing comments.
-In the first quarter of 2024, we came to the aid of 173 animals in need.
-Over our history, we have helped over 41,000 animals, including autumnal dolphins, manatees, sea lions, seals, sea turtles, sharks, birds, and more.
+In the first quarter of 2024, we came to the aid of 173 animals in need, Over our history, we have helped over 41,000 animals, including bottlenose dolphins, manatees, sea lions, seals, sea turtles, sharks, birds, and more.
 I'm really proud of the team's hard work and their continued dedication to these important rescue efforts.
 We are certainly excited about 2024, and I want to thank our ambassadors for their dedication and commitment as we prepare for what we believe will be an exciting and busy summer season.
 We continue to believe there are significant additional opportunities to improve our execution, take advantage of clear growth opportunities, and continue to drive meaningful long-term growth in both revenue and adjusted EBITDA.
 We continue to have high confidence in our long-term strategy and our ability to deliver significantly improved operating and financial results that we expect will lead to meaningfully increased value for stakeholders.
 So now we can open it up for your questions.

 speaker